LAST UPDATED: August 20, 2019

 These are the most affordable speakers, and most stock car audio systems use them.
 The basic configuration of a full range, coaxial speaker system is a tweeter that’s mounted on the cone of a woofer for the best blend of high and low-frequency sounds.
 These speakers also have a space-saving design.

 JBL is a California-based subsidiary company of Samsung Electronics that’s owned by Harman International Industries.
 James Bullough Lansing founded the company in 1946, and it currently manufactures a wealth of audio equipment, including earphones, amplifiers, loudspeakers, headphones, and car speakers.
-One of its best 5.25 component car speakers is the JBL Premium Speaker.
+One of its best 5.25 component car speakers is the JBL Stage 502 Coaxial Speakers.

-Boss Audio has over 30 years of experience in the audio equipment industry.
+Boss Audio has over more than 30 years of experience in the audio equipment industry.
 The company manufactures and designs some of the best amplifiers, subwoofers, speakers, tweeters, in-dash tablets, and other entertainment accessories.
-Boss Audio is headquartered in Oxnard, California, and one of its best-selling 5.25 three-way speakers is the Boss Audio Car Speaker.
+Boss Audio is headquartered in Oxnard, Calif., and one of its best-selling 5.25 three-way speakers is the Boss Audio Car Speaker.

 5.25-Inch Speakers Pricing